A class of warped filter bank frames tailored to non-linear frequency scales: Warped filter banks

 \begin{example}[ERBlets] In psychoacoustics, the investigation of filter banks adapted to the spectral resolution of the human ear has been subject to a wealth of research, see \cite{momo03} for an overview.
-We mention here the Equivalent Rectangular Bandwidth scale (ERB-scale) described in \cite{glmo90}, which introduces a set of bandpass filters following the human perception.
-In \cite{bahoneso13} the authors construct a filter bank that is designed to be adapted to the ERB-scale.
+We mention here the Equivalent Rectangular Bandwidth scale (ERB-scale) described in \cite{glmo90}, which introduces a set of bandpass filters modeling human perception, see also \cite{bahoneso13} for the construction of an invertible filter bank adapted to the ERB-scale.
 In our terminology the ERB warping function is given by

-where the constants are given by $c_1=9.265$ and $c_2=228.8$.
-Using this function, we can construct a similar filter bank, but with better control over the frame properties.
-The transform based on an ERB filter bank has potential applications in sound signal processing, as it provides a perfectly invertible transform adapted to the human perception of sound. \end{example}
+where the constants are given by $c=9.265$ and $d=228.8$.
+Using this function, we obtain a filter bank with uniform bandwidth \emph{on the ERB-scale}.
+This property is the key feature of the filter banks proposed in \cite{bahoneso13} or more traditional Gammatone filter banks on the ERB-scale, see e.g. \cite{Strahl:2009a}.
+However, in contrast to these previous methods, it is very easy to construct tight warped filter bank frames, see Section \ref{sec:warpedframes}.
+The warped ERB filter bank has potential applications in audio signal processing, as it provides an invertible transform adapted to the human perception of sound. \end{example}